balouf/package-helper-3/README.md

 - Default options that can be personalized.
 - Include example files for classes, with examples of documentation and testing.
-- Use Poetry for all-in-one management of dependencies and settings.
+- Use [UV] for all-in-one management of dependencies and settings.
 - Documentation:

   - Use GitHub actions and GitHub Pages to publish the documentation.